 There are plenty of trails within a few minutes drive from Ridgway within the San Juan Mountains, including Mt.
 Sneffles and Cimarron Wilderness and surrounding BLM lands.
 Ridgway Area Trails (RAT) are a series of interconnected trails in and around the town of Ridgway.
 From the Weaver Trail System and the Angel Ridge Trails (both accessible from Town Park) to high alpine trails such as the Dallas Trail, more than 40 miles of single track and hiking routes are located in some of the most beautiful scenery in the country.
 From day trips to backpack trips there are many choices.

 “No other canyon in North America combines the depth, narrowness, sheerness, and somber countenance of the Black Canyon of the Gunnison,” Wallace Hansen wrote after studying the geology of the region for several years.
-Black Canyon National Park is only 30 miles from Ridgway via Highway 550 north to Montrose, then Highway 50 east.
-Plan to spend time visiting the Ute Indian Museum in Montrose along your way.
+Black Canyon of the Gunnison National Park is only 40 miles from Ridgway via Highway 550 north to Montrose, then Highway 50 east.
+Spend time visiting the Ute Indian Museum in Montrose along your way.
+The canyon has an excellent range of hiking trails, cross country skiing in the winter, and is a world-class destination for rock climbers and fly fishing.